gered/clj-jtwig/README.md

 | sort_descending_by | `sort_descending_by(sequence_of_maps, sort_key)`<br/>Sorts a list of maps in descending order.
 The second argument specifies the key who's value is to be used for sorting comparisons.
 | split | `split(string, delimiter)`<br/>Splits a string by the given delimiter and returns a list of strings.
 | striptags | `striptags(string)`<br/>Strips HTML/XML tags and replaces adjacent whitespace with one space.
+| stylesheet | `stylesheet(url, media)`<br/>Returns a `<link>` tag for a CSS stylesheet with an optional 'media' attribute value.
+The CSS file's modification timestamp will be appended to the URL if the url given is a relative one to help avoid browser caching issues.
 | title | `title(string)`<br/>Returns a titlecased version of the value.
 Words will start with uppercase letters, all remaining characters are lowercase.
 | trim | `trim(string)`<br/>Strips whitespace (or other characters) from the beginning and end of a string.
 | upper | `upper(string)`<br/>Converts a value to uppercase.
 | url_encode | `url_encode(string_or_map)`<br/>Percent encodes a given string as URL segment or a map of key/values as a query string.
+| wrap | `wrap(string, max_width, wrap_long_words, new_line_string)`<br/>Wraps the given text to the maximum width specified.
+If wrap_long_words is true, then long words/text such as URLs will also be cut and wrapped as necessary. new_line_string can be specified to use a different character/string as the new line separator.

 ## Caching